Hunting eland in South Africa

 Archery hunting eland is on the increase and in such a case you can bow hunt eland from a hide or blind.

 Any sudden movements and not releasing the safety catch under control will attract the attention of any weary eland.
-This will result in walking back to camp.
+This will result in walking the walk of shame back to camp.

 Best time of year for hunting eland in South Africa